Security model of shared responsibility for clients' data¶

 Wallarm relies on a shared responsibility security model.
 In this model, all parties (Wallarm and its clients) have different areas of responsibilities when it comes to the security of clients' data, including any Personally Identifiable Information (PII) and Cardholder Data.

 Wallarm API Security is a hybrid solution (part software and part SaaS) with two major components in different areas of responsibilities:

-Wallarm cloud, a cloud component managed by Wallarm, is responsible for receiving meta-information about processed requests and detected attacks from the filtering nodes; as well as generating application-specific filtration rules and making them available for the nodes to download.
-The console UI and public API provide you with the ability to see security reports and individual events; manage traffic filtration rules, console users, external integrations, etc.
+Wallarm Cloud, a cloud component managed by Wallarm, is responsible for receiving meta-information about processed requests and detected attacks from the filtering nodes; as well as generating application-specific filtration rules and making them available for the nodes to download.
+Wallarm Console and public API provide you with the ability to see security reports and individual events; manage traffic filtration rules, Wallarm Console users, external integrations, etc.